Taapeli/isotammi-addons/source/SuperTool/README.md

 ![SuperTool-options](images/SuperTool-options.png)

 * Unwind lists - if any value in the "Expressions to display" is a list then each member of the list will be shown on a separate row
-* Commit changes - any changes to the selected objects are automatically committed if this is checked
+* Commit changes - any changes to the selected objects are automatically committed if this is checked (it is recommended NPT to use this feature - instead commit the chnages explicitly as needed)
 * Summary only - do not display values for every object, only a summary after processing all objects
 * Capture output - capture output of print statements and show it in the 'Print output' tab